pyaiot/pyaiot/README.md

 The broker is in charge of the management of the list of gateways.
 The role of the gateways is to convert protocols used by the nodes to the web protocols used internally by Pyaiot to transfer information between the different services.
-In order to garantee reactivity and security, this internally used protocols rely on HTTP websockets.
+In order to guarantee reactivity and security, this internally used protocols rely on HTTP websockets.

 The Dashboard is a web page with some embbeded javascript that displays the